Prof. Gavin H. Thomas

 Teaching and admin

-From October 2018 Prof. Thomas is the new Director of Postgraduate Research for the Department of Biology and member of the Departmental Management Team (DMT).
+Prof. Thomas currently leads in the undergraduate teaching of molecular biotechnology and teaches molecular microbiology in the final year and teaches Masters students in bioinformatics.
+Previously he was the Director of Postgraduate Research for the Department of Biology (2018-2020) and member of the Departmental Management Team (DMT).
 He was until 2015 the Chair of the Biochemistry Board of Studies & later the Biochemistry Program Committee at the University of York and during this time he oversaw the design, teaching and assessment for this degree program.
 He has taught at all levels in the undergraduate curriculum.
 He has completed the York Certificate in Academic Practice and is a Fellow of the Higher Education Academy.
 He was awarded the Vice-Chancellor's Teaching Award in 2013 for his consistent excellent teaching.
 He has also been an adviser for the York iGEM teams in 2013, 2014 & 2015.

 Outreach